fair-trec/trec2021-fair-public/README.md

 The `environment.yml` file defines a Conda environment that contains all required dependencies.

+Save the data files from [Fair TREC](https://fair-trec.github.io) into the `data` directory before running this code.

 ## Oracle Runs

 The `oracle-runs.py` file generates oracle runs from the training queries, with